vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/references.md

   Play is based on a lightweight, stateless, web-friendly architecture.

-  Built on Akka, Play provides predictable and minimal resource consumption (CPU, memory, threads) for highly-scalable applications.
+  Built on Akka, Play provides predictable and minimal resource consumption (CPU, memory, threads) for highly scalable applications.

 - **[akka](http://akka.io/)** &mdash;
   Akka is a toolkit for building highly concurrent, distributed, and